-- Each team will designate a captain prior to the beginning of each match.
+- Each team will designate a captain prior to the beginning of each game.
 The captain’s only purpose as required by the rules is to choose the team’s answer for a bonus question in the event of a tie in answering, in accordance with rule H.2.
 Teams may choose to give additional responsibilities to the captain as long as the additional responsibilities do not contradict these rules.
 If no explicit designation is made, the moderator may infer the captaincy from team behavior on bonus questions or in other situations.
 A team may change its captain at any time substitutions are allowed (even if no substitutions are actually made).

 - A team may substitute one or more players at halftime, during a timeout by either team, or before the first overtime question.
 Players substituted for may re-enter the game at a later opportunity.
 If a team has fewer than four players, a player may enter the game without replacing another player at those times.
 In addition, a player may leave the game (without being replaced) at those times (so long as the team still has at least one active player).

 - A coach is a person who acts in a recognized advisory role to a particular team.
 A coach may not be a player for any team in the tournament.
 A team can have an unlimited number of coaches or no coach, but only one may be designated the official coach prior to each game.
 A team may change its official coach at halftime, during a timeout, or before the first overtime question.
 A person may act as a coach, official or otherwise, for any number of teams.
 If a team has only a single coach, that person will be assumed to be the official coach.

 - Each game uses tossup questions worth 10 points each (or 15 points if answered before the power mark), and multiple-answer bonus questions worth a total of 30 points each.